 Alex has jumped between every team as needed at the moment.
 He's written a lot of the problems, helped create and send out marketing, and contributed here and there to the website.

-Mateo's played a really big role in writing problems and making marketing materials for PHSMT.
-He's also served as our "statistical games" expert.
+Mateo's played a really big role in writing problems and making marketing materials for PMT.
+He's also serving as our statistical games expert.

-Jay wrote many of the problems for the lower two divisions of PMT, and helped a lot with
+Jay wrote many of the problems for the lower division of PMT, and helped a lot with

-marketing for division III.
-He's also served as PMT's main problem tester
+marketing for Div B. He's also served as PMT's main problem tester

 Yoav contributed problems for all three rounds, and helped the marketing team get the word out.